-- Consider complementary therapies, such as massage, yoga, meditation, acupuncture or reflexology.
+- Consider complementary therapies, such as massage, yoga, meditation or reflexology (hand and foot massage).

-- Keep a record of positives about each day.
+- Keep a record of positive things that happen each day.

-- It’s normal to have many different feelings after treatment ends.
+- It's common to have many different feelings after treatment ends.

 - Some of your feelings may be similar to those you experienced when you were first diagnosed with cancer.

-- Common feelings include relief, isolation, fear of the cancer coming back, uncertainty about the future, frustration with family and friends, anxiety about checkups, worry about side effects, concern about returning to work, lack of confidence, and anger.
+- Common feelings include relief, isolation, fear of the cancer coming back, uncertainty about the future, frustration with family and friends, anxiety about checkups, worry about side effects, concern about financial pressures or returning to work, lack of confidence, and anger.

 - Acknowledging and talking about how you're feeling may help you manage your emotions.

-- It’s common to have some worries or periods of sadness for months or years after treatment.
+- It's common to have some worries and periods of sadness for months or years after treatment.

-- Feeling low or depressed after treatment finishes is common.
-Talk to your GP, a counsellor, psychologist or psychiatrist if you are feeling down.
+- Feeling low after treatment finishes is common.
+Talk to your GP, a counsellor, psychologist or psychiatrist if you are feeling down or depressed.